 OAK GROVE SANITARY LANDFILLEPA ID# MND980904056

 Site ResponsibilityThis site is being addressed through State actions.
-The property is owned by the State of Minnesota and is operated and maintained by the Minnesota Pollution Control Agency's (MPCA's) Closed Landfill Program.
+The property is owned by the State of Minnesota and is maintained and monitored by the Minnesota Pollution Control Agency's (MPCA's) Closed Landfill Program.

 Threats and ContaminantsPrior to cleanup, many organic and inorganic contaminants were detected in shallow groundwater, including vinyl chloride, 1,2-dichloroethane, benzene, arsenic and nickel at concentrations above drinking water standards.
 Leachate samples from the landfill also contained a variety of organic contaminants.

-In 1988, MPCA and the U. S. Environmental Protection Agency (EPA) selected a remedy for the landfill which included installation of a new multi-layer cap, deed restrictions to protect use of the property, and groundwater monitoring.
-In 1990, MPCA and EPA selected a remedy for groundwater which included monitoring of natural attenuation and institutional controls to protect people from drinking contaminated water.
+In 1988, MPCA and the United States Environmental Protection Agency (EPA) selected a remedy for the landfill which included installation of a new multi-layer cap, deed restrictions to restrict uses of the property to those that are protective of human health, and groundwater monitoring.
+In 1990, MPCA and EPA selected a remedy for groundwater which included monitoring of natural attenuation and institutional controls to prevent people from drinking contaminated water.

-Construction of the remedies began in 1992 and was completed in 1993.
+Construction of the remedies began in 1992, and construction was completed in 1993.
 In 1994, the site was entered into MPCA's Closed Landfill Program and the site was subsequently deleted from the National Priorities List (NPL).
-MPCA continues to upgrade the landfill as needed, including, in 2003, construction of a new gas extraction system for the landfill with an enclosed flare.
+MPCA continues to upgrade the landfill remedy as needed, including the 2003 installation of a new landfill gas extraction system with an enclosed flare.

-The most recent five year review, conducted for the site in 2012 by EPA, confirmed that the remedy remains protective of human health and the environment.
-Groundwater continues to improve and currently arsenic, manganese, benzene and nickel sporadically exceed drinking water standards in shallow groundwater on the landfill property.
-Twenty gas monitoring probes surrounding the landfill are monitored quarterly for methane gas and demonstrate that gas is not migrating away from the landfill.
+The most recent five year review for the site, conducted in 2012 by EPA, confirmed that the remedy remains protective of human health and the environment.
+Groundwater continues to improve and arsenic, manganese, benzene and nickel only sporadically exceed drinking water standards in shallow groundwater on the landfill property.
+Twenty gas monitoring probes surrounding the landfill are sampled quarterly for methane gas, and they demonstrate that landfill gas is not migrating away from the landfill.